gjeanmart/greg.jeanmart.me/source/about/index.md

 ## Professional Experiences

-### [Multis](https://multis.co) - Lead Engineer (Apr.
-2020 to present)
+### [Multis](https://multis.co) - CTO (Apr.
+2021 to present) & Lead Engineer (Apr.
+2020 to Mar.
+2021)

-[Multis](https://multis.co) is a small and ambitious startup building the future of business banking with crypto-currencies and Blockchain technologies.
+[Multis](https://multis.co) is a small and ambitious startup building the future of business banking with crypto-currencies and Blockchain technologies to help businesses access and leverage open finance.

-In collaboration with the CTO, I am in charge of building and maintaining our current and future products including a powerful non-custodial multi-signature wallet designed for businesses and integrated with innovative DeFi protocols.
+As a CTO, I'm responsible of building and maintaining our current and future products including a powerful non-custodial multi-signature wallet designed for businesses and integrated with innovative DeFi protocols as well as leading and hiring a world-class engineering team to address the challenges of today and tomorrow.

 ### [Kauri](https://kauri.io) - Senior Software Engineer / Co-Founder (Oct.
 2017 - Apr.
 2020)